candy-crypto/Research_Application/README.md

-How to set up the code:
+How to set up the prototype:

 - The Teachable Machine link to my model is needed to see the running program in Scratch: https://teachablemachine.withgoogle.com/models/bt6xwyfs2/